Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Discussion

-M.P. and D.B.D. have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), and grant R01ES028804 of the United States National Institutes of Health (NIH).
-A.O.F. received funding from the U.S. National Science Foundation (NSF) grants DMS-1916395 and EF-1253225, and NASA Carbon Monitoring System program.
-S.B. received funding from the National Science Foundation (NSF) through grants NSF/DMS 1916349 and NSF/IIS 1562303, and from the National Institute of Environmental Health Sciences (NIEHS) through grants R01ES030210 and R01ES027027.
+\begin{acks}[Acknowledgments] M.P. and D.B.D. have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), and grant R01ES028804 of the United States National Institutes of Health (NIH).
+S.B. received funding from the National Science Foundation (NSF) through grants NSF/DMS NSF/DMS 2113778, NSF/DMS 1916349 and NSF/IIS 1562303, from the National Institute of Environmental Health Sciences (NIEHS) through grants R01ES030210 and R01ES027027 and from the National Institute of General Medical Science (NIGMS) through R01GM148761.
+A.O.F. received funding from the U.S. National Science Foundation (NSF) grants DMS-1916395 and EF-1253225, and NASA Carbon Monitoring System program. \end{acks}